List of Digimon films: Revenge of Diaboromon

-Taking place three months after Digimon Adventure 02, the DigiDestined discover the return of Diaboromon.
+Taking place three months during Digimon Adventure 02, the DigiDestined discover the return of Diaboromon.
 Tai, Matt, T.K. and Kari head to the Internet, where Diaboromon lures them into a trap.
 A swarm of Kuramon (Diaboromon's fresh form) appear and invade the Real World.
 Kuramon merges with Diaboromon to create a Super Ultimate level called Armageddemon.
 Though Omnimon and Imperialdramon fail to stop it, he gives his energy to Imperialdramon Fighter Mode, powering him up to Paladin Mode.
 Using his Omni Sword attack, Imperialdramon defeats Armageddemon, splitting him back up into Kuramon.
 With the power of the Digivices and cell phones, the Omni Sword is powered up, sending Kuramon back into the computer.

+Discotek Media will release the film on Blu-ray as part of the 2nd film collection alongside the two Digimon Tamers films.

+Cast

+A second English version, produced in Hong Kong and aired on Disney XD (Asia), features an unknown voice cast.

 Digimon Adventure tri. series

 Digimon Adventure tri. is a six-part film series, taking place three years after the events of Digimon Adventure 02.
 When mysterious occurrences cause infected Digimon to appear in the real world, the original DigiDestined members face the changes that are happening in their own lives.
 Reunion was released in Japan on November 21, 2015, with an English dub version to be released in September 2016, Determination was released in Japan on March 12, 2016, and Confession released on September 24, 2016.
 Loss was released on February 25, 2017, Coexistence was released on September 30, 2017, and Future was released on May 5, 2018.